-Named for the Malagasy word meaning “initiative”, one of the newest members of the Ebenaui group, Uroplatus finiavana, was just described in September of 2011.
+Named for the Malagasy word meaning “initiative”, one of the newest members of the ebenaui group, Uroplatus finiavana, was described in September of 2011.
 Prior to it’s official description, Uroplatus finiavana was commonly referred as Uroplatus cf. ebenaui (Mnt. d’Ambre) or the “Long-tail ebenaui”.
 It is distinguished from the others in the group by it’s overall larger size, tail shape and length and the lack of pigmentation of the buccal membrane.

 Range and Habitat

 Uroplatus finiavana inhabits the primary forests of the Montagne d’Ambre massif in northern Madagascar.
 Inhabiting altitudes between 700-1350 m a.s.l., U. finiavana is most commonly encountered between 800-1000 m a.s.l.

 These geckos need a relatively large vivarium, contrary to some other geckos that don’t do well when in a large vivarium, these geckos need a lot of space, and will make use of the whole area provided.
 They are also easily stressed in smaller vivariums.
 Something with dimensions like 1.5ft square and 2ft tall would be ideal for a pair.
 A planted vivarium works best, with twigs, leaf litter and live plants (ficus, bromeliads, spider plants, dracaena, bamboo etc.).
 The vivarium should be misted once every other day in the cooler months and every day during the warmer months.
 In the peak of summer, the vivarium should be misted twice a day (morning and evening).

 They feed on a variety of insects, including Crickets and Roaches.
 Breeding females should have a pot of calcium available to them as they do self-dose.

 Total adult length of 10- 12cm with females generally being slightly larger than males.